SoftUni-Internal/interactive-content/EN/02-Conditional-Statements/08-Homework.md

 **Bonus points** are awarded according to the rules described below.

-Write a function that calculates
+Create a program that calculates

 - the **received** bonus points from the number